Searching in Euclidean Spaces with Predictions: Introduction

 Additionally, we give several basic properties of the model.
 For example, we show that without a prediction function throughout the whole search, we cannot find the target using a path of bounded length, and having an infinite number of pieces (segments) in the search path is unavoidable.
 We also show that we may assume that the prediction function is continuous.
 We also note that when $c=1$, i.e., we have exact information about the distance to the target, the target can be reached with competitive ratio arbitrarily close to $1$.
 These results are presented in Section~\ref{sec:obs}.

 To our knowledge, this is the first search problem in Euclidean spaces with $d\ge 2$ where a search point reaches a target point with constant competitive ratio; see the discussion below about related work.
-For our upper and lower bounds we use bounds on the cardinality of $\eps$-nets.
-For the sake of simplicity in the calculations, we used suboptimal but simple-to-parse estimates in the simplifications and the cardinality of $\eps$-nets.
+For our upper bounds we use bounds on the cardinality of $\eps$-nets.
+For the sake of simplicity in the calculations, we use suboptimal but simple-to-parse estimates in the simplifications and the cardinality of $\eps$-nets.
+Similarly, in our lower bounds we also use volume estimates that are easier to manipulate.
 In any case, our upper and lower bounds for the best competitive ratio are still far apart.

 Our model, as presented in the continuous setting, is scale-free and general.
 In the discrete setting, where the target has integral coordinates or where the target can be detected when the searcher is within a given distance from it, our strategies can be easily modified to have a finite number of steps.
 The lower bound holds in the discrete setting too, albeit with a slightly worse constant.
 Moreover, by having an approximate distance to the target as the prediction, the model can also accommodate underestimates of the actual distance (in addition to the default overestimates), which can be of interest in practical scenarios.
 These as well as other extensions are discussed in Section~\ref{sec:Extensions}.